State Authorization Information

 - Is Bladen Community College Accredited?

-Bladen Community College is accredited by the Southern Association of Schools and Colleges Commission on Colleges to award associate degrees, diplomas, and certificates.
+Bladen Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees, diplomas, and certificates.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the status of Bladen Community College.

 - If a student has a complaint, the student should attempt to resolve the complaint through the Bladen Community College grievance procedure.